 Let shoppers know when they can expect their item, especially during the holidays as transit times can often differ and can delay.

 - Create abandoned cart offers.

-With an average of 69% of your website visitors abandoning the shopping cart, this should be a top priority for you to fix on your store.
-Displaying a timely offer in an exit intent pop-up, in which will show only when a user attempts to leave the site, are a good option for desktops visitors.
+With an average of 69% of your website visitors abandoning the shopping cart, this should be a top priority for you to fix in your store.
+Displaying a timely offer in an exit intent pop-up, which will show only when a user attempts to leave the site, are a good option for desktops visitors.
 An abandoned cart email drip campaign works extremely well after they leave the site.
 Finally, running retargeting ads on both Facebook and Google can help to bring back shoppers as well.

 Remember to make any feature additions to your website early enough that you have time to fully test them and correct any issues!

 While SEO is more of a longer-term strategy, it’s still important to make sure your site plays nice with search engines.
 You wouldn’t want a de-indexing to happen right in the middle of the holidays.

 Prepare promotions ahead of time

 You should have a clear plan about which discounts and offers you plan to give your customers.
 Make sure to create and configure promotional coupons and sales products way ahead of time and test them.
 Also, check any existing coupons to ensure you aren’t allowing people to stack promotions.